ac-obair/ceph-admin/README.md

 c3VwZXJfc2VjcmV0
 ```
 Passwords can also be **stored encrypted** centrally and/or called via secure requests and injected when being used and never in plain text. i.e. not laying around on a gocd config file somewhere or in a users environment.

+### Running

+As mentioned the password to decrypt the AES-256 encrypted vault files will be picked up from the shell environment via a password file and fed to ansible via stdout.

+`./site.yml -i inventory/prd --vault-password-file ./.vault_pass.py`